Metastable States

 Metastable States of Solid-state Gain Media

-Solid-state gain media usually have a metastable electronic state as upper laser level, and often some additional metastable states (energy levels).
+Solid-state gain media usually have a metastable electronic state as the upper laser level, and often some additional metastable states (energy levels).
 The upper-state lifetime, i.e. the lifetime of the upper laser level, can then be microseconds or even milliseconds – for example, typically around 8–10 ms for erbium-doped fiber amplifiers, or roughly 1–2 ms for ytterbium-doped laser gain media.

 Note that in a solid-state medium weak spontaneous emission is not the only condition for a long level lifetime; in addition, it is required that there are no substantial non-radiative transitions, e.g. in the form of multi-phonon transitions or quenching caused by certain impurities.